When Your Substrates

 PEM · Pulsed DC · RF ReactiveRun-to-Run Process Stability

 Auto Rate Adjust (ARA) automatically compensates scan speed or deposition power as a target wears — maintaining a stable, calibrated process from first run to end-of-target-life.
-Combined with scan velocity profiling and PEM, your process doesn't drift; it holds.
+Combined with scan velocity profiling and PEM, your process holds.

 ARA · Scan Velocity Control · PEM3D and Complex Part Loading